Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-06-what-the-refusals-cost.md

 - **an intermediate whose type cannot notify** — `person.Name.Length`, where `Name` is a `string`.
 Nothing can be subscribed to the intermediate because a `string` raises nothing, so subscribing to `person.PropertyChanged` for `Name` is the whole of it.
 If the graph attaches exactly one thing here, the analyzer could accept this shape with no change to the graph at all.
 - **an intermediate which does notify** — `person.Team.Rank`.
 Here the subscription target genuinely changes as the intermediate is replaced, which is what `ChangeableMemberTarget` names and what a plan fixed at construction cannot follow.

 Two tests were committed today to settle which of those the graph does, before any design rests on it: one asserting the graph attaches nothing beyond the object for `subject.Tag!.Length`, and one asserting it attaches to both links of `s.Next!.Rank`.
 If the first passes, the non-notifying case is a plan-time decision on the static type of the intermediate, the agreement harness can prove it, and Daniel's model is untouched.
-That would make it a smaller change than `&&` for two thirds of the saving, and it goes first.
+That would make it a smaller change than `&&` for 2/3 of the saving, and it goes first.

 ## A note on method